AdobeDocs/analytics.en/help/analyze/landing.md

 >[!NOTE]
 >
 >Several of the following settings persist during the session and across sessions.
 For example, the tab you selected, the selected filters, selected columns, and the column sort direction.
-Search results are not persistant.
+Search results are not persistent.

 | UI element | Definition |
 | --- | --- |